UK exceeds 200,000 testing capacity target

 Do we have enough tests?

-At the start of the coronavirus outbreak the UK's limited testing capacity was soon overwhelmed by the number of new infections.
+At the start of the coronavirus outbreak the UK's limited testing capacity was dwarfed by the number of possible new infections.

 Lockdown had to quickly be imposed to stop the virus spreading and overwhelming the NHS.